cloudysideup/ai4se-presentation/slides.md

 image: /ITOM-Processes_480x480.webp
 backgroundSize: 30em 50%
 ---
-# What are IT Operations?
+# What Are IT Operations?

-- the management and maintenance of IT infrastructure
+- The management and maintenance of IT infrastructure
-- ensuring systems run reliably and securely after the software is built
+- Ensuring systems run reliably and securely after the software is built

 ---
 layout: image-right